 - How do you want to build and distribute your survey?
 (We'll highlight some survey creation tools.)

 - Do you think your type of survey has been conducted by other organizations before?
 (If so, we'll provide some survey examples and templates to get you started.)

-Let's expand on goals below.
+Let's expand on how to establish survey goals below.

-Defining a Goal for Your Survey
+Defining a Survey Goal

 Think of building a survey like a construction project.
 You wouldn't start haphazardly knocking down walls or pouring concrete right away, would you?
 No, you'd step back, take a beat, and create a thorough blueprint of your end goal.

-Like with other business initiatives, goals set a clear directive so you can tailor your questions to get the answers you need.
+Similar to other business initiatives, goals set a clear directive so you can tailor your questions to get the answers you need.

-With surveys, you have to take it one step farther.
+With surveys, you have to take it one step further.
 It isn't enough to say the goal of your survey is to learn what prospects think about your product demo.
 No, a good survey goal also includes a reaction to your goal.

-For example, to create an actionable goal, I'd refine the above sentence to say: “The goal of my survey is to understand what portions of my product demo were least helpful so that we can improve our demo to meet the questions and concerns of our prospective customers.”
+For example, to create an actionable goal, I'd refine the above sentence to say: 'The goal of my survey is to understand what portions of my product demo were least helpful so that we can improve our demo to meet the questions and concerns of our prospective customers.'

 Types of Surveys